danielcifuentes54/aws-security-specialty/README.md

   * State manager is to ensure that you fleet of instances are all in a state that you desire.
 * SSM Patch Manager
   * Automated the process of patching managed instances
-  * Patch compliance report cacn be sent to S3
+  * Patch compliance report can be sent to S3
   * You can setup a maintenance window to define a schedule for when to performm actions on your instances
 * Session Manager
   * Allow to start a secure shell on you EC2 instance
-  * Does not need SSH acces, bastion hosts, or SSH keys
+  * Does not need SSH access, bastion hosts, or SSH keys
   * Log connections and executed commands
   * IAM Permissions: control which users/groups can access session manager and which instances, use tags to restrict access to only specific EC2 instances, optionally, you can restrict commands a user can run in a session